 - Element density: In a uniform distribution, the mesh elements are evenly spread across the entire model.
-In a non-uniform or adaptive distribution, the number of element varies, e.g., more and smaller elements are assigned to curved or to feature regions than to flat areas.
-Adaptive meshes need significantly fewer elements to achieve an approximation quality that is comparable to that of uniform meshes. - Element alignment: Converting a piecewise smooth input surface into a (re-)mesh corresponds to a (re-)sampling process.
+In a non-uniform or adaptive distribution, the number of elements varies, e.g., smaller elements are assigned to areas with small local feature size.
+When carefully designed, adaptive meshes need significantly fewer elements to achieve an approximation quality that is comparable to that of uniform meshes. - Element alignment: Converting a piecewise smooth input surface into a (re-)mesh corresponds to a (re-)sampling process.
 Hence sharp features may be affected by alias-artifacts.
 In order to prevent this, elements should be aligned to sharp features such that they properly represent tangent discontinuities.